beachball

 • Variant: create a fine-grained PAT with a "machine user" account.
 Create a new account with an alternate email or subaddress (+ address), give it contributor permissions to only this repo, and give it permission to bypass rules.

-• Alternative: use a GitHub app installation token.
+• New: use a GitHub app installation token.
 For this purpose, an "app" is essentially just an identity with permissions; you don't need to define any logic or endpoints.
-Create a GitHub app, install it in your repo, and give it permission to bypass policies.
-Store its private key as a secret, then update your publish workflow to get a short-lived installation token:
+Create a GitHub app, install it in your repo, and give it permission to bypass policies, then use the beachball-auth-helper CLI to create a token.

 Azure DevOps or other repos